🔥 Scrap Arts Music: Original, High-Octane invention

 We transform it through the ARTS of sculpture, choreography and film.

-And we draw upon our imaginations to create an unforgettable MUSIC experience…
+And we draw upon all we know to create an unforgettable MUSIC experience…

-Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by visionary composer Gregory Kozak.
+Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by group leader and composer, Gregory Kozak.

 The result?
 Unexpectedly beautiful Experimental Pop Percussion that is intricate, playful and powerful, and that delights the ears, eyes and heart.